New York State Route 32

 New York State Route 32 (NY 32) is a north–south state highway that extends for 176.73 mi through the Hudson Valley and Capital District regions of the U.S. state of New York.
-It is a two-lane surface road for nearly its entire length, with few divided and no limited-access sections.
+It is a two-lane surface road for nearly its entire length, with few divided sections.
 From Harriman to Albany, it is closely parallel to Interstate 87 (I-87) and U.S. Route 9W (US 9W), overlapping with the latter in several places.

 NY 32 begins at NY 17 on the outskirts of the New York metropolitan area in Woodbury just outside Harriman, and ends at NY 196 east of Hudson Falls just south of the Adirondacks.
 In between, the road passes through the cities of Newburgh, Kingston, Albany, Cohoes, and Glens Falls.
 Outside of the cities, it offers views of the Hudson Highlands, Shawangunk Ridge, Catskill Mountains, and, during an overlap with US 4 north of Albany, the Hudson River.

 The roads now making up the highway were originally part of several privately maintained turnpikes, which fostered settlements along the corridor.
 Once part of the former NY 58, it has been NY 32 since 1930.
 Only one of three letter-suffixed spur routes remains.